-The highly athletic, high-upside forward has narrowed his recruiting list to Auburn, Kentucky, Memphis, North Carolina and Texas, his hometown school and the alma mater of his father, who was once a football standout with the Longhorns.
+The highly athletic, high-upside forward has narrowed his recruiting list to Auburn, Kentucky, Memphis, Michigan and Texas, his hometown school and the alma mater of his father, who was once a football standout with the Longhorns.

 Texas goes into the winter as the presumptive favorite in Brown’s recruitment, and the buzz in recruiting circles is that Kentucky and Memphis would be the next two in line.
 The Longhorns’ chances with Brown could in part depend on their 2019-20 season under Coach Shaka Smart, who came to Austin with high expectations but has a total of zero NCAA Tournament wins in four seasons so far at Texas.

 It’s also worth noting that Brown’s father told the Herald-Leader this fall that the local pressure for his son to pick the hometown school wouldn’t matter in his recruitment.

 “We’re more interested in what’s going to best for Greg,” Brown II said.
 “I could give less than a damn what’s best for anybody else.
 What’s best for my son to be able to develop and get to where he is trying to get to?
 We’re making our decision based off of that.”